 - Does Owning a Smart Corgi Matter?

-There are a lot of ways a dog breed can be considered “smart.”
-Likewise, there are many ways we can measure intelligence in dogs.
+There are a lot of ways a dog breed can be considered intelligent.
+Consequently, there are many methods we can use to measure the intelligence of a Welsh Corgi.

 Coren’s Dog Intelligence Criteria

-In total, he received nearly 200 responses, representing half of the judges in North America at the time.
+In total, he received nearly 200 responses, representing half of North American judges at the time.
+The judges evaluated and assessed as many dog breeds as they could based on the following two factors:

 - The number of repetitions it took a dog breed to learn a new command.
 Dog breeds that learned with fewer repetitions were considered smarter.